firstoxe/TAPI-Event-monitor/README.md

 # TAPI-Event-monitor
-Monitoring All Events for Telephony Application Programming Interfaces
+Monitoring All Events for Microsoft Telephony Application Programming Interfaces

 Failed to get event ownership and status for TE_ADDRESSDEVSPECIFIC and TE_CALLINFOCHANGE